 Recent months have seen some of the worst natural disasters and hurricanes that ever happened in the US and that put the livelihood of hundreds of thousands of Americans at risk.
-Not surprisingly, more and more people are thinking of moving to a safer place and are actively looking for viable alternatives.
+Not surprisingly, more people are considering moving to a safer place and actively looking for viable alternatives.

-We put together the list of the safest states in the US to move to so you won’t have to search.
+We put together the list of the safest states from natural disasters in the US to move to so you won’t have to search.

-Let’s start with Ohio, since this Midwest state houses three out of ten safest US cities, based on Trulia, a real estate research firm that conducted corresponding data analysis.
-Dayton, Akron and Cleveland got to the ranking as cities, which haven’t faced major natural disasters for the last 75 years.
+Let’s start with Ohio since this Midwest state houses three out of the ten safest US cities, based on Trulia, a real estate research firm that conducted corresponding data analysis.
+Dayton, Akron and Cleveland ranked as cities that haven’t faced major natural disasters for the last 75 years.

-Though in 2011 there was an earthquake with the magnitude of 4.0, it came almost unnoticed for the residents, just as most other shocks registered in the region.
-The state is somewhat prone to flooding, but the last significant flood occurred in 1990, and the emergency preparedness was improved since then.
-Also, Ohio has low risk of tornadoes and wildfires, as well as it lies out of the way of hurricanes.
-However, its northeastern part falls into the so-called Snowbelt, so the storms and heavy snowfalls are not uncommon in the region.
+Though in 2011 there was an earthquake with a magnitude of 4.0, it came almost unnoticed by the residents, just as most other shocks registered in the region.
+The state is somewhat prone to flooding, but the last significant flood occurred in 1990, and emergency preparedness was improved since then.
+Also, Ohio has a low risk of tornadoes and wildfires and lies out of the way of hurricanes.
+However, its northeastern part falls into the so-called Snowbelt, so storms and heavy snowfalls are not uncommon in the region.

 Though sitting on the Atlantic coast, Maine cannot be compared with Florida, Georgia or North Carolina in the risk for hurricanes.
 That’s because of the state’s northern location that makes hurricanes rare guests on the shoreline compared with the southern parts of the country.